koka-lang/libmprompt/README.md

 - `lldb` on macOS is unable to continue after a demand-page `SEGV` due to a long standing [bug](https://bugs.llvm.org//show_bug.cgi?id=22868).
-  A workaround is to set the gstack initial commit high enough to avoid demand paging during debugging.
+  A workaround is to set the gstack initial commit high enough to avoid demand paging during debugging (use `config.stack_initial_commit=64*1024L;` for [example](test/main.c)).

-- On Windows with MSVC you need to compile with `-EHa` to unwind exceptions reliably (and currently on Windows _gpools_ always need to be used).
-Backtraces only span over prompts if the parent prompt happens to be at a higher address.
+- On Windows with MSVC you need to compile with `-EHa` to unwind exceptions reliably.
+  Backtraces in Visual Studio only span over prompts if the parent prompt happens to be at a higher address.

 ## Libmprompt